 McCarty viewed geographers primarily as hewers and drawers of empirical data, which once collected would be handed over to economists, who, using their theories, would explain what had been found.
 As at the University of Washington, McCarty gathered around him a group of graduate students to assist in carrying out this empirical work and to take the message of quantification back out into the geographical world.
 While serendipity played some role in determining which graduate students ended up in Iowa City, McCarty also actively recruited, using a trip to New Zealand in 1961 to persuade bright Antipodean students to join the cause.

 McCarty was the first human geographer to use a regression equation in his study of industrial linkage.
 Funded by the ONR, he created a team of assistant professors and graduate students to carry out similar work.
 Their version of Studies of Highway Development was The Measure of Association in Industrial Geography, completed in 1956 (McCarty, Hook, & Knos, 1956).
 In addition, Kurt Schaefer provided intellectual legitimation, publishing in 1953 a blistering attack on Hartshorne’s regionalist approach argued from the standpoint of logical positivism.
 Schaefer died just before his article appeared in print, so he was not able to respond to Hartshorne’s (1955) own vigorous defense.
-But it did not really matter because the fight had been won before Hartshorne even picked up his pen.
+But it did not really matter, because the fight had been won before Hartshorne even picked up his pen.
 As powerful as he was, Hartshorne could not, Canute-like, turn back the rushing tide of spatial analysis as it swept with increasing force through the field of geography in the United States to establish within a decade the network seen on the map in Figure 1.

 2.2.2 Lund